yinon-gold/mlops-dtu-project/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:

-﻿We adopted a systematic approach for feature development, where each new feature was crafted in a distinct branch, subsequently pulled into the 'develop' branch.
-For the final release, 'develop' was pulled into 'main'.
+We adopted a systematic approach for feature development, where each new feature was crafted in a distinct branch, subsequently pulled into the 'develop' branch.
+For each release, 'develop' was pulled into 'main'.
 We fluidly switched between branches as per requirement, without any specific branches being exclusive to students.
 The use of branches and pull requests greatly simplified the process.
 It facilitated the segregation of features or modifications, enabling their integration into the working tree at a later stage.
 This strategy minimized potential conflicts, ensuring a smooth, efficient workflow, and maintaining the integrity of the project.